m1griffin/arrayfunc/codegen/docmathtemplate.rst

-When creating very large arrays, it is recommended to consider using itertools.repeat as an initializer or to use array.extend or array.append to add to an array rather than using a list as an intializer.
+When creating very large arrays, it is recommended to consider using itertools.repeat as an initializer or to use array.extend or array.append to add to an array rather than using a list as an initializer.
 Lists use much more memory than arrays (even for the same data type), and it is easy to run out of memory if you are not careful when creating very large arrays from lists.